Are you looking for effective accounting interview questions to ask job applicants?

 Managers: Are you narrowing down your choices of accounting and finance professionals?
 Would you like a larger pool of candidates?

-Here is a slideshow with the 10 questions above and a bonus of 10 more effective accounting interview questions:
+Here is the slideshow with the 10 questions above and a bonus of 10 more effective accounting interview questions:

 Editor's note: This post was originally published in 2014 and updated recently to reflect current information.